LaineZ/LaineMoonloaderRepository/README.md

 LaineMoonloaderRepository (Project name)
 =======

+### this project is no longer maintained due to more usable **"dependency manager"** and also im abandoned PHP progamming for a long time

 A simple repository that was created specifically for the Moonloader. and allows you to download files, easy version control, easy customization of dependencies and **much more**.

 Server written on vanila version of PHP and without dependencies